If you’ve browsed my website, you might have come across the phrase “client-centered approach.” But what does that mean?

-Fusers often feel disappointed, frustrated and hurt in relationships.
+Fusers often feel disappointed, frustrated, and hurt in relationships.
 Fusers talk about being "left behind" or "ignored" by their partners.
 They want more time, more attention, more engagement from their partners.
 It rarely feels like enough.

 This unhappy cycle can destroy relationships.

-Interestingly, Fusers often choose to be in relationship with Isolators.
+Interestingly, Fusers often choose to be in a relationship with Isolators.
 Click here to learn more about Isolators.

 There's all kinds of frustration - frustration with the guy who’s weaving in and out of the traffic, frustration with the government on how they’re distributing (your) tax dollars and frustration with the customer service representative whose first language is not English.

 And frustration is super sneaky.
 It creeps up.
 It’s not like anger that shows up full of bluff and bluster.
 No, frustration is subtle, sometimes to the point of being barely discernible.